Alimmzdev/SpendLess/README.md

   - CustomTabBar.swift
     - Bottom tab bar for iPhone with SF Symbol icons and titles.
   - CustomSideBar.swift
-    - Collapsible sidebar for iPad/macOS with the same tabs and titles.
+    - Collapsible sidebar for iPad with the same tabs and titles.
   - ViewExtenstions.swift
     - ifCondition helper to conditionally transform a view.